One more person tests COVID-19 positive in Puducherry

-One more person has tested positive for COVID-19 in Puducherry, taking the tally of active cases in the Union Territory to four.
+One more person has tested positive for COVID-19 in Puducherry, taking the tally of active cases in the Union Territory to 13.

-According to health officials, the person from Arumbarthapuram worked in a private firm, and contact tracing/testing has commenced in his work/social circles.
+Director of Health and Family Welfare Services S. Mohan Kumar said a 24-year-old woman who returned from Dubai tested positive for the virus on Saturday.

+The woman was in quarantine in a hotel in Karaikal after she returned from Dubai a week ago.
+She has been admitted at Karaikal Government General Hospital, Mr. Kumar said.

 You have reached your limit for free articles this month.